dabamos/openadms-server/README.md

 [nginx manual](http://nginx.org/en/docs/http/configuring_https_servers.html)
 on how to configure HTTPS servers.

-The API uses HTTP BasicAuth for access restriction.
+The API uses HTTP Basic Auth for access restriction.
 Clients must send an authorisation header with encoded user name and password.
 Store login credentials in `.htpasswd` along your `nginx.conf`.
 If you use a different path, change `nginx.conf` accordingly.
 You can use `security/py-htpasswd` to generate